matthewkuria/advice-generator-app/README.md

 ## Acknowledgments

 I would like to express our sincere gratitude to the SpaceYaTech for coming up and issuing this challenge as part of the technical interview:
+I would like to thank all the contributors of stackoverflow.